nasa/astrobee/localization/sparse_mapping/export_map.md

 This tool does not export the camera intrinsics and image descriptors, but only the list of images, the position and orientation of each camera, and the interest point matches (tracks).

 The obtained .nvm file can be imported back with the \ref import_map tool.

-The interest points are offset relative to the optical center.
+The interest points are offset relative to the optical center, per the NVM format convention.

 Example: